duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 in the set is blocked awaiting an event that can only be triggered by another blocked process in the set.

-The block is permanenet because none of the events ever get triggered.
+The block is permanent because none of the events ever get triggered.

 ![Alt text](../images/image-115.png)